-Receivables and payables are stated inclusive of the amount GST included.
+Receivables and payables are stated inclusive of GST.
 The net amount of GST recoverable from, or payable to the ATO, is included as part of receivables or payables in the Statement of Financial Position.

 Cash flows are presented in the Statement of Cash Flows on a gross basis, except for the GST component of investing and financing activities, which are classified as operating cash flows.